- Tasting notes

 Most of the farms in the Asproguate are owned and operated by women, as many husbands from this area leave to pursue work in the United States and send money back to their families.

-One farmer, Ciriaca Julaj Esquit, operates Finca La Falda.
-She has worked in coffee for the past 20 years, operating her small farm along with a milk cow.
+One farmer, Ciriaca Julaj Esquit, has operated Finca La Falda for the past 20 years.
 The farm is situated high in the mountains of Aldea Patzaj, San Martin Jilotepeche, at an altitude of 1,900 meters.
-She grows Caturra, Catuaí and Bourbon varieties.
+She grows Caturra, Catuaí and Bourbon green coffee varieties.
 She has 9 children, 6 of whom live and work in the US.

 Another farmer, María Roberta Julaj, belongs to La Providencia Aldea Patzaj San Martín Jilotepeque Cooperative group.
 She is a single mother and has worked in coffee for more than 25 years.
 After attaining organic certification, she has worked with Asproguate for the past 3 years.
 Her farm of hearty bourbon trees grows at very high altitude between 1,900 and 2,050 meters.
 María is very dedicated to her craft.